-If you’re cycling at night, whether on lit roads in town, on unlit roads or off-road, it’s important to be properly prepared.
+If you’re cycling at night, whether on lit roads in town, unlit roads or off-road, it’s important to be properly prepared.

-And if you’re a mountain biker, we’ve got tips for trail riding at night too.
+And, if you’re a mountain biker, we’ve got tips for trail riding at night too.

 1. Use appropriate lights

-“If you’re riding along unlit country lanes, you’ll need a different lighting setup to riding in an urban setting – or you may need to have a mix of lights if you’re riding though both environments,” says Woodcock.
+“If you’re riding along unlit country lanes, you’ll need a different lighting setup to riding in an urban setting – or you may need to have a mix of lights if you’re riding through both environments,” says Woodcock.

-So whereas a lower power blinky might work as a front light in town, you’ll need a much more powerful front light for a mountain bike ride or country lane – anything from 400 to 800 lumens on the road and even more off-road, depending on where you’re riding and how fast you’re going.
+So, whereas a lower power blinky might work as a front light in town, you’ll need a much more powerful front light for a mountain bike ride or country lane – anything from 400 to 800 lumens on the road and even more off-road, depending on where you’re riding and how fast you’re going.
 In all cases, you should have a red rear light.

 “Helmet-mounted lights are used by many cyclists as they not only directly illuminate your line of vision, but they’re also handy to see with if you need to carry out any bike maintenance,” says Bennett.

-Off road, a helmet light will light up turns and hazards better than a bar mounted one because it points where you want to go, rather than where the bike is heading, and is mounted higher up.
+Off-road, a helmet light will light up turns and hazards better than a bar-mounted one because it points where you want to go, rather than where the bike is heading, and is mounted higher up.
 But keep it lightweight, a heavy one will be uncomfortable and may shift your helmet around as you move.